ThirVondukr/passlib/docs/password_hash_api.rst

     While it offers a number of methods and attributes, but most applications will only need the two primary methods:

-    * :meth:`~PasswordHash.encrypt` - generate new salt, return hash of password.
+    * :meth:`~PasswordHash.hash` - generate new salt, return hash of password.
     * :meth:`~PasswordHash.verify` - verify password against existing hash.

     While not needed by most applications, the following methods